gongahkia/bus-nephew/README.md

 * **Bus Stops**: Stop locations and details
 * **Train Alerts**: MRT/LRT service disruptions

-## Reference

-Built for Singapore's public transport system using open government data.
-Inspired by the geometric elegance of Mini Metro's transit visualization.

 ## Legal Disclaimer

 ### For Informational Purposes Only